 Some literature has previously considered the relationship between the military revolution and state formation.
 Bean (1973) discusses how various changes in the technology of war incentivized states to develop tax capacity.
 Our work differs from his by describing 1) the unique importance of defensive fortifications and 2) the logics of interstate conflict and cooperation that resulted in the agglomeration of states.
-McNeill (1982), particularly

-Chapters 3-5, traces the concomitant political and military developments in Europe during the early modern period.
+McNeill (1982) traces the concomitant political and military developments in Europe during the early modern period.
 Spruyt (1996) in Chapter 8 considers why the Hanseatic League was supplanted by states.
 His argument emphasizes the superiority of the state at managing inter-city economic affairs and markets.
 Following Spruyt, our argument acknowledges the role of economics in encouraging cities to agglomerate into states.
-We additionally explain that agglomeration occurred when it did because of the security crisis initiated by the gunpowder revolution.
+We additionally explain that the timing of this agglomeration was influenced by security crisis initiated by the gunpowder revolution.